nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/advanced-topics/nuxeo-distributions/available-installers.md

 *   Mac OS X (DMP, APP, PKG),
 *   Specific installers (Homebrew...).

 Nuxeo currently maintains a Linux Debian and a Windows installers.
-They are available for download at [http://www.nuxeo.com/downloads/](http://www.nuxeo.com/downloads/).
+They are available for download [here](http://www.nuxeo.com/downloads/).
-See the [Installation]({{page page='installation'}}) page for a full and up-to-date documentation on the various install solutions.
+See the [Installation]({{page page='installation'}}) page for a full and up-to-date documentation on the various installation solutions.

 Nuxeo aims at gathering and documenting all contributed install solutions from the user community.
 Any help about OS-specific cases, recommendations, contributions or feedbacks is very welcome.
 To contribute, you can comment on the relevant documentation page or post to any Nuxeo community channel.
 See [https://jira.nuxeo.com/browse/NXBT](https://jira.nuxeo.com/browse/NXBT) for issue management.